 The West side of Singapore is no longer the industrial zone it used to be.
-It’s so well developed now that we’ve managed to find 23 things to do there!
-With Singapore’s fast paced developments, new shopping malls like Jcube, JEM, Big Box and West Gate sprouting up, and the abundance of good food, the West has come a long way.
+It’s so well-developed now that we’ve managed to find other things to do in the West!
+With Singapore’s fast-paced developments, new shopping malls like JCube, JEM, Big Box and Westgate sprouting up, and the abundance of good food, the West has come a long way.

-Today, we bring you a list of 25 of the best food places in the West, well kept secrets by the residents who live here.
+Today, we bring you the best food places in the West of Singapore, most of which are well-kept secrets by the residents who live here.
 For those living in the other regions of Singapore, these are 25 reasons you need to travel to the West.
-From cafe foods to hearty local delights and even lip-smacking halal goodies, the West is a treasure trove of delicious grub.
+From cafe foods to hearty local delights and even lip-smacking Halal goodies, the West is a treasure trove of delicious grub.

 1. For Fish Lovers – Zai Shu Curry Fish Head